9 Weeks Pregnant

 Congratulations!
 You are one week closer to holding your bundle of joy.
-Here is a list of things to think about this week.
+Here is a list of things to think about 9 weeks pregnant.
 Get the Fetal Life App for Apple and Android endorsed by the American Pregnancy Association.

 What changes are occurring with your body during the 9th week of pregnancy?